The supplement everyone has heard of, creatine is widely embraced by bodybuilders, because of its affordability, versatility and effectiveness.

 While creatine itself does not burn fat, the enhanced performance during high-intensity workouts can lead to more effective calorie burning and improved body composition.

-Benefits of creatine without working out
+Benefits of taking creatine without working out

 Taking creatine without working out may still offer some benefits, such as improved cognitive function and potential support for certain health conditions.